withrobot/oCam/README.md

 ![ScreenShot](images/oCam-5CRO-U_model.jpg)

-The oCam supports plug-and-play by UVC compliant adapting the standard M12 lens with focal length of 3.6mm.
-Direct memory access via USB 3.0 allows data to be written to main memory without going through the CPU.
-It reduces the CPU work load significantly.
+The oCam supports plug-and-play by UVC compliant adapting the standard M12 lens with focal length of 3.6mm.</br>
+Direct memory access via USB 3.0 allows data to be written to main memory without going through the CPU.</br>
+It reduces the CPU work load significantly.</br>
 The newly released oCam-5CRO-U is an enhanced version of oCam-5CR-U3 with the following new features.
-* Improved hardware stability with the single board design.
+* Improved hardware stability with the single board design
-* Plastic protective case is provided without any additional cost.
+* Plastic protective case is provided without any additional cost
 * The USB connector is moved to back side for easier connection to host system.
-With the protective case this new vertical USB connector makes it easy to put the camera anywhere in a vertical orientation without any additional fixture or jig.
+With the protective case this new vertical USB connector makes it easy to put the camera anywhere in a vertical orientation without any additional fixture or jig

 ##Board Detail
 ![ScreenShot](images/oCam-5CRO-U_layout.jpg)